 2. Wear Breathable Clothing

 Tight clothing always seems to be in style - whether it’s leggings, tank tops, or a little black dress, we can’t help ourselves.
 The problem with tight clothing is it’s not very breathable to our skin.
 It can trap in moisture, sweat, or dirt on our skin and clog our pores which leads to breakouts in places that are quite inconvenient.

 Try to wear clothing that is a little more loose and flowy so your skin has room to breathe.
 If you normally wear a size small shirt, try a medium instead.
 Opt for cotton whenever you can.
 Some gym clothes are made with fabric that specifically promotes air circulation!

 3. Use the Correct Products

 Also, if your skin is sensitive to fragrance, opt for fragrance free.
-If you can’t live without your favorite perfume, spray it on your wrists or behind your ears because these are areas that are not likely to breakout.
-Avoid spritzing your chest, back, or shoulders as they can become easily irritated.
+If you can’t live without your favorite perfume, spritz it on your wrists or behind your ears because these are areas that are not likely to breakout.
+Avoid spraying directly on your chest, back, or shoulders as they can become easily irritated.

 The good news is that body acne is both treatable and preventable.
 With a few easy changes, you can clear your skin and feel the confidence you once felt in your favorite clothes.
 See how our customers have cleared their own body acne...